MIA Tower and airplane on runway

 Located just east of the Miami International Airport, the new Miami Intermodal Center is the county's main transportation hub.
 Offering multiple transportation options to the airport and beyond, the center is accessible via rental car, inter-city and local bus services, as well as commuter, heavy-rail and long-distance trains.
 Even though the center isn't technically part of the airport (it's a development by the Florida Department of Transportation), it is designed to shuttle travelers to and from the airport through an automated train called the MIA Mover.

-The airport is now connected to the Metrorail system, giving you access to the network of public train transportation that runs throughout the city.
-The Metrorail MIA station began service in 2012 and runs an “Orange Line” to speed up access to the airport.
+The Miami airport is now connected to the Metrorail system, giving you access to the network of public train transportation that runs throughout the city.
+The Metrorail MIA station runs an “Orange Line” to speed up access to the airport.
 The Orange Line refers to the 2.4-mile elevated Metrorail extension from the Earlington Heights Station to the Miami Intermodal Center.

-Also part of the Miami Intermodal Center, Miami Central Station (which opened in April 2015) offers connections to Tri-Rail and Greyhound bus.
+Also part of the Miami Intermodal Center, Miami Central Station offers connections to Tri-Rail and Greyhound bus.
 Tri-Rail is a 72-mile commuter train that runs north and south along Interstate 95, linking Miami, Fort Lauderdale and West Palm Beach.
-Anticipated future service includes Amtrak in 2016.
+Anticipated future service includes Amtrak in winter 2017.

-Traveler Tip: There are two apps for iPhone and Android mobile devices that will help you navigate public transportation: the Miami-Dade Transit Tracker and the Miami Trolley App.
+Miami Travel Tip: There are two apps for iPhone and Android mobile devices that will help you navigate public transportation while you are visiting Miami: the Miami-Dade Transit Tracker and the Miami Trolley App.

 Rental Car Center